davidberriman/phpCSVImportDemo/README.md

 PHP Test

 In order to add some new and exci0ng products to the site, we need to process a CSV file from a supplier.
-This file contains product informa0on which we need to extract and insert into a database table.
+This file contains product information which we need to extract and insert into a database table.
-In addi0on, we need to apply some simple business rules to the data we import.
-A table already exists to receive this informa0on, but the table needs some tweaks in order to work correctly with this file.
+In addition, we need to apply some simple business rules to the data we import.
+A table already exists to receive this information, but the table needs some tweaks in order to work correctly with this file.

 The Solution